-Last month, I believe that Avengers: Endgame and Game of Thrones were pretty much all that occupied your Facebook feed.
+Last month, I’m sure that Avengers: Endgame and Game of Thrones were pretty much all that occupied anyone’s Facebook feeds.
 Both have inspired a massive number of memes, but they have also inspired Film Riot’s Ryan Connolly to create budget-friendly filmmaking tutorials.

 After he showed you how to get the Game of Thrones look on a budget, here are some ideas on how to shoot a realistic war scene.
 It was inspired by Avengers: Endgame, and while it’s shot with a totally DIY approach, it still looks really good!
 All it takes is some dirt, fake blood, some lights and a minimal amount of special effects.